Cozy Peach Kitchen

 Instructions

 • Heat a medium sauce pot over medium-high heat.
 Once hot, add 1 tablespoon olive oil.
+Add the diced peppers and onion, sauteing until golden, about 6-8 minutes.
 Add the dry quinoa and toast for about 2 minutes.
 Stir frequently for even cooking.

 • Add the seasonings: nutritional yeast, cumin, chili powder, garlic powder, onion powder, salt, turmeric.
 Toast another 30 seconds to bloom the spices.

-• Add in the fire roasted tomatoes with juices and the vegetable broth.
+• Add in the fire-roasted tomatoes with juices, vegetable broth, and drained black beans.
 Bring to a boil over high heat.
 Once boiling, reduce to a simmer over medium-low to low heat.

-• Once simmering, cover with a lid and simmer until all liquid is absorbed, about 15 minutes.
+• Cover with a lid and simmer until all liquid is absorbed, about 15-20 minutes.

 • Prep toppings while the quinoa cooks.
-Once cooked through, fluff with a fork and mix in the drained black beans, cilantro and lime juice.
+Once cooked through, fluff with a fork and mix in the cilantro and lime juice and zest.

 Video